 We are able to see both the inside of the inn and the deserted riverbank outside.
 The people in the respective locations cannot hear or see each other.
 Sparafucile is inside.
 Rigoletto has brought Gilda, who still believes the Duke loves her, to observe his perfidy for herself.
 The Duke appears inside, demands a room and some wine and then sings the famous aria La donna è mobile (Woman is fickle).
 When he returns with the wine, Sparafucile knocks on the ceiling to call his sister.
 In a quartet, a crestfallen Gilda watches the Duke flirt with Maddalena, and Rigoletto swears revenge (Bella figlia dell’amore — Beautiful daughter of love).

 Rigoletto, thinking Gilda has finally been convinced of the Duke’s true nature, tells her to go to safety in Verona where he will meet her soon.
 Sparafucile comes out and Rigoletto gives him half of the agreed upon sum.
 He will return at midnight to collect the body and pay the rest.
 Maddalena tries to save the Duke by telling him to go but a terrible storm is approaching, and he asks for a room for the night.
-His sister begs her Sparafucile to spare the handsome young man, but he refuses.
+Maddalena begs Sparafucile to spare the handsome young man, but he refuses.
 She tries to persuade him to kill the jester instead and keep all of the money, but the assassin has pride in his profession.
 He would never betray a paying customer.
 Gilda appears outside, dressed as a man, and overhears them agreeing to kill the first person who appears before midnight.
 Determined to save the Duke’s life at the expense of her own life, she knocks at the door.
 The door is opened, there is a cry, and then silence.

 Rigoletto returns, gleefully anticipating his revenge.
 Midnight strikes and Sparafucile comes out with a sack supposedly holding the Duke’s body.
 The jester is about to drag it to the river when he hears the Duke’s La donna è mobile.
 Horrified he opens the sack to find his dying daughter.
 She begs his forgiveness and says she will pray for him in heaven (Lassù in cielo — There up in heaven).
 Instead of the customary concerted finale, Verdi ends the opera as Gilda dies and a heartbroken Rigoletto once more cries, La maledizione!